 As time goes on, they may restrict water flow or stop it completely.
-If the clog forms underneath your house, in your septic tank, or in another hard-to-reach area, it may be difficult to unclog.
+If the clog forms underneath your house or in any hard-to-reach area, it may be difficult to unclog.
 Since oils and fats travel some distance while in their liquid form, the clog may even end up in a city sewer line, causing a major backup for you and your neighbors.

 Items to avoid pouring down the drain include: